Military

 A military, also known collectively as armed forces, is a heavily armed, highly organized force primarily intended for warfare.
-It is typically authorized and maintained by a sovereign state, with its members identifiable by their distinct military uniform.
-It may consist of one or more military branches such as an army, navy, air force, space force, marines, or coast guard.
-The main task of the military is usually defined as defence of the state and its interests against external armed threats.
+Militaries are typically authorized and maintained by a sovereign state, with their members identifiable by a distinct military uniform.
+They may consist of one or more military branches such as an army, navy, air force, space force, marines, or coast guard.
+The main task of a military is usually defined as defence of their state and its interests against external armed threats.

-In broad usage, the terms armed forces and military are often treated as synonymous, although in technical usage a distinction is sometimes made in which a country's armed forces may include both its military and other paramilitary forces.
-There are various forms of irregular military forces, not belonging to a recognized state; though they share many attributes with regular military forces, they are less often referred to as simply military.
+In broad usage, the terms "armed forces" and "military" are often synonymous, although in technical usage a distinction is sometimes made in which a country's armed forces may include other paramilitary forces such as armed police.

+Beyond warfare, the military may be employed in additional sanctioned and non-sanctioned functions within the state, including internal security threats, crowd control, promotion of political agendas, emergency services and reconstruction, protecting corporate economic interests, social ceremonies, and national honour guards.

 A nation's military may function as a discrete social subculture, with dedicated infrastructure such as military housing, schools, utilities, logistics, hospitals, legal services, food production, finance, and banking services.
-Beyond warfare, the military may be employed in additional sanctioned and non-sanctioned functions within the state, including internal security threats, crowd control, the promotion of a political agenda, emergency services and reconstruction, protecting corporate economic interests, social ceremonies and national honour guards.